 - Identify dangerous places.

-Such as lighting towers, scaffolding, tents, vendor carts, cherry pickers etc. You must move people away from these areas to safe structures.
+These are lighting towers, scaffolding structures, tents, cherry pickers etc. You must move people away from these areas to safe structures.

 - Identify safe structures.